dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ### Text
 There are multiple ways to denote strings in YAML.
-The different notations have different ways to handle whitespace.
+The different notations handle whitespace in different ways.
 ::: tip Hint
-To avoid confusion we recommend using the double quotes' notation when you want to pass textual values.
+To avoid confusion we recommend using the double quotes notation when you want to pass textual values.
-Whereby you can escape special characters, for example newlines.
+Using this notation, you can escape special characters, for example newlines.
 When you want to specify statements, expressions and raw return-values, we recommend to use single quotes, because it doesn't escape special characters.
 :::
 Below you find an overview of all YAML strings notations, if you want to use another.

 #### Single quotes
 By the single quotes, no character will be escaped.
-Except for the single quote itself, that must be escaped by repeating the symbol.
+Except for the single quote itself, which must be escaped by repeating the symbol.
 Example YAML:
 ```yaml
 single: 'data''\ndata'